RuojiWang/MEDToolBox/README.md

 ***

 ## Runtime Environment
- This software is based on VTK5.2 ITK4.4 and QT4.8(may you need QtDesigner too).
-You can cmake it yourself or download dll&lib from https://my.pcloud.com/publink/show?code=XZprOfZXDY03wBqtpS3eUctlW8hNRc3rMNX for windows(VS2010) pcloud is a good choice~.
+ This software is based on VTK5.2 ITK4.4 and QT4.8(you may need QtDesigner or QTCreator to make QT more easy).
+ * 1 For Linux, you may cmake it yourself.
+Use Google to find out how to camke VTK5.2 and ITK4.4 for Linux.
+ * 2 For Windows, you could download dll&lib from https://my.pcloud.com/publink/show?code=XZprOfZXDY03wBqtpS3eUctlW8hNRc3rMNX (VS2010 or other versions is recommended).
+Or you can use Google to find out how to camke VTK5.2 and ITK4.4 for windows.
 ***

 ## File Catalog
- MEDToolBox.rar include STLfiles folder(include stl files use for test),MEDToolBox(.sln .sdf files) and MEDToolBox folder(include almost all source code).
-MEDToolBox folder includes more than 100 files that's why I upload a rar file.
-Of course I could remove some files, for example I could remove CollisionDetectionInteractorStyle1.h and CollisionDetectionInteractorStyle1.cpp.
-In fact I only use CollisionDetectionInteractorStyle6.h and CollisionDetectionInteractorStyle6.cpp, but in my opinion the CollisionDetectionInteractorStyle1 is the original version of the CollisionDetectionInteractorStyle6, so I keep it in case I may use it.
-Maybe that is a little weird, but I guess every developer has his won weird things~
+ MEDToolBox.rar include 3 types of files.
+ * 1 STLfiles folder(include stl files use for test)
+ * 2 MEDToolBox files(includes MEDToolBox.sln MEDToolBox.sdf)
+ * 3 MEDToolBox folder(include almost all source code).
 ***

 ## Use&Warm Reminder
- For windows put the ITK VTK and QT folder the same catalog(open MEDToolBox.sln with txt you will know why).
-Rebuild it in the DEBUG&win32 mode.IN CASE you fail compile try to delete(1).suo .ncb .user(generated by VS2010).
-(2)debug or release catalog and some .obj files.
-(3)generatedfiles catalog(generated by QT).
-(4)BUT I GUESS YOU WILL NOT MEET (1)(2)(3) I THINK I HAVE DONE THAT FOR YOU.
+ * 1 For windows put the ITK VTK and QT folder the same catalog(open MEDToolBox.sln with txt you will know why).
+ * 2 Rebuild it in the DEBUG&win32 mode.
+ * 3 IN CASE YOU FAIL BUILD&COMPILE TRY FOLLOWING
+   * 1 .suo .ncb .user(generated by VS2010).
+   * 2 debug or release catalog and some .obj files.
+   * 3 generatedfiles catalog(generated by QT).
+ * 4 BUT I GUESS YOU WILL NOT MEET ABOVE I THINK I HAVE DONE THAT FOR YOU.

  ![image](https://github.com/RuojiWang/MEDToolBox/raw/Upload-Files/images-folder/how-to-place-folders.png)
 ***

 ## FAQ
- For any question or detailed information:MY EMAIL 1035456235@qq.com  I am willing to help you :).
+ <small>For any question or detailed information:MY EMAIL 1035456235@qq.com  I am willing to help you :).
+ MEDToolBox folder includes more than 100 files that's why I upload a rar file.
+Of course I could remove some files, for example I could remove CollisionDetectionInteractorStyle1.h and CollisionDetectionInteractorStyle1.cpp.
+In fact I only use CollisionDetectionInteractorStyle6.h and CollisionDetectionInteractorStyle6.cpp, but in my opinion the CollisionDetectionInteractorStyle1 is the original version of the CollisionDetectionInteractorStyle6, so I keep it in case I may use it.
+Maybe that is a little weird, but I guess every developer has his won weird things~</small>
 ***